 Each station has the capability to dispense a minimum of 180kg of high quality hydrogen at 700 bar to fuel cell electric vehicles (FCEVs) each day.
 This hydrogen can be generated on-site via the electrolysis of water by renewable electricity, or the importing of hydrogen via a tube trailer.
 ITM Power Inc. (ITM) are the station owner and provider of the electrolysis equipment and thus have a duty to ensure the safety of its staff, customers and others affected by the operation of this equipment.
-This document, based on Safety Planning for Hydrogen and Fuel Cell Projects, summarises the key evidence that ITM use to justify that the hazards on site are controlled and minimised to As Low As Reasonably Practicable (ALARP).
+ITM is the project lead and so any subcontractors will be required to operate under and conform to our safety framework.
+This document, based on Safety Planning for Hydrogen and Fuel Cell Projects1, summarises the key evidence that ITM use to justify that the hazards on site are controlled and minimised to As Low As Reasonably Practicable (ALARP).